psamsotha/jersey-properties/README.md

 into singletons, that means singleton resource classes, and providers like `ContainerRequestFilter`.
 The reason is that the locale is determined per request.

-Like I said, the i18n feature is purely experimental and disabled by default.
+As mentioned previously, the i18n feature is purely experimental and disabled by default.
 If you have use for it, and would like to see any improvements, feel free to contact me.